tnystc/ml-container-ids/README.md

 Machine-learning intrusion detection for Kubernetes-based software-defined container networks, with a focus on **few-shot learning** for rare, CVE-based attack classes.
+Developed at
-Developed for TÜBİTAK 3501 project 120E537 at Middle East Technical University.
+Middle East Technical University.

 The detection core is a **weighted ensemble of swappable classifiers** over